apache/arrow-site/_posts/2019-09-30-introducing-arrow-flight.md

 * **DoAction**: a perform an implementation-specific action and return any results, i.e. a generalized function call
 * **ListActions**: return a list of available action types

+We take advantage of gRPC's elegant "bidirectional" streaming support to allow clients and servers to send data and metadata to each other simultaneously while requests are being served.

 A simple Flight setup might consist of a single server to which clients connect and make DoGet requests.